Nas: Early life

-Nasir bin Olu Dara Jones was born in the New York City borough of Brooklyn on September 14, 1973, to African American parents.
+Nasir bin Olu Dara Jones was born in the Brooklyn borough of New York City on September 14, 1973, to African American parents.
 His father, Olu Dara (born Charles Jones III), is a jazz and blues musician from Mississippi.
 His mother, Fannie Ann (née Little; 1941–2002) was a U.S. Postal Service worker from North Carolina.
-He has a brother, Jabari Fret, who raps under the name Jungle and is a member of hip hop group Bravehearts.
+He has a brother, Jabari Fret, who raps under the name Jungle and is a member of hip-hop group Bravehearts.
 His father adopted the name "Olu Dara" from the Yoruba people.
 "Nasir" is an Arabic name meaning "helper and protector", while "bin" means "son of" in Arabic.
 He is a cousin of actors Yara Shahidi and Sayeed Shahidi.

-As a young child, Nas and his family relocated to the Queensbridge Houses in the borough of Queens.
-His neighbor, Willy "Ill Will" Graham, influenced his interest in hip hop by playing him records.
+As a young child, Nas and his family relocated to the Queensbridge housing project of the Long Island City community area in the borough of Queens.
+His neighbor, Willie "Ill Will" Graham, influenced his interest in hip-hop by playing him records.
 His parents divorced in 1985, and he dropped out of school after the eighth grade.
 He educated himself about African culture through the Five-Percent Nation (a splinter group of the Nation of Islam) and the Nuwaubian Nation.
 In his early years, he played the trumpet and began writing his own rhymes.

 Career

+1989–1994: Early career and Illmatic

 As a teenager, Nas enlisted his best friend and upstairs neighbor Willie "Ill Will" Graham as his DJ.
-Nas initially went by the nickname "Kid Wave" before adopting his more commonly known alias of "Nasty Nas".
+Nas initially went by the nickname Kid Wave before adopting his more commonly known alias of Nasty Nas.
 In 1989, then-16-year-old Nas met up with producer Large Professor and went to the studio where Rakim and Kool G Rap were recording their albums.
 When they were not in the recording studio, Nas would go into the booth and record his own material.
 However, none of it was ever released.